-Axillary web syndrome (AWS) is a side effect of breast cancer surgery.
-It can develop after the removal of the lymph nodes from the armpits.
+Axillary web syndrome (AWS) can happen after breast cancer surgery that involves removing lymph nodes from the armpits.

-The condition involves the development of scarring or connected tissue under the arm.
-AWS, or cording, can be painful and limit the range of motion in the affected arm.
+AWS is also called “cording.”
+It refers to the development of scarring or connective tissue under the arm.
+This can be painful and limit the arm’s range of motion.

 In this article, we look at the causes, symptoms, and treatment options for AWS.